 Despite my reservations about the cost, the brevity of the course, and the health difficulties I was experiencing at the time, I can definitely say that the course helped open my eyes to the importance of developing my emotional intelligence and dealing with my emotional baggage.
 It also linked me up with a network of new friends who also considered this important.
 I see my future in public speaking and story telling on this very topic, rather than coaching, but will more than likely be mentoring other people as I go.
 The skills I learned in the Beyond Success Life Coach Training course will be invaluable.

 If you're interested in becoming a Life Coach and you like what Paul and Mary teach, chances are you'll get a lot out of this course.
-The best way to find out if you resonate with Paul's core message is to hear him speak, and the best place to do that is by going to The Mental Toolbox when it comes to your town.
-Even if you're not interested in Life coaching, The Mental Toolbox has some great material that is definitely worth checking out.
+The best way to find out if you resonate with Paul's core message is to hear him speak, and the best place to do that is by going to Resolving The Mindset Riddle when it comes to your town.